professor-oats/Utilities/FFAddons/PoatsPageBrightAdjust/README.md

 popup.html is the finest GUI you have seen with a simple slider to set levels and a checkbutton to enable/disable dim.

+### Misc

+If picky about minimalism and to opt out of auto update of levels onActivated tabs, and only do it by prompting the popup.html
+Remove background.js from manifest.json and uncomment updateOverlay(tab.id, level) in popup.js

 ### Install

 To test it download all files to a folder.
 Open FF about:debugging#/runtime/this-firefox and load as temporary addon